Frequently Asked Questions

 Have a look!

-The documentation of the challenges will be published on Github and on the SwissEnergy website.
+The documentation of the challenges will be published on GitLab and our Webiste.

 The data used for the solution will not be published.